mara/mara-schema/README.md

 order_item_entity.link_entity(target_entity=product_entity)
 ```

 This pulls in attributes of other entities that are connected to an entity table via foreign key columns.
 When the other entity is called "Foo bar", then it's assumed that there is a `foo_bar_fk` in the entity table (can be overwritten with the `fk_column` parameter).
-The optional `prefix` controls how linked attributes are named (e.g. "First order data" vs "Order date") and also helps to disambiguate when there are multiple links from one entity to another.
+The optional `prefix` controls how linked attributes are named (e.g. "First order date" vs "Order date") and also helps to disambiguate when there are multiple links from one entity to another.

 &nbsp;